 There are several factors that can affect a person’s life insurance premium.
 Insurance companies consider these factors when determining the cost of coverage.
 Here are some common factors that can impact life insurance premiums:

-- Age: Generally, younger individuals tend to pay lower premiums compared to older individuals.
+- Age: Younger individuals tend to pay lower premiums than older individuals.
 This is because younger people are typically considered healthier and have a longer life expectancy.

 - Health and medical history: Your overall health plays a significant role in determining life insurance premiums.
 Insurance companies may require you to undergo a medical examination or ask questions about your medical history.
 Pre-existing medical conditions, chronic illnesses, or a history of tobacco or substance use can increase your premium.